-int XAllowDeviceEvents(display, device, event\mode, time)
+int XAllowDeviceEvents(display, device, event_mode, time)

-Display \display; XDevice \device; int event\mode; Time time;
+Display display; XDevice device; int event_mode; Time time;

-event\mode Specifies the event mode.
-You can pass one of these constants: AsyncThisDevice, SyncThisDevice, AsyncOtherDevices, ReplayThisDevice, AsyncAll, or time Specifies the time.
-This may be either a timestamp expressed in milliseconds, or
+displaySpecifi es the connection to the X server.deviceSpecifi es the desired device.event_modeSpecifi es the event mode.
+You can pass one of these constants: AsyncThisDevice, SyncThisDevice, AsyncOtherDevices, ReplayThisDevice, AsyncAll, or SyncAll.timeSpecifi es the time.
+This may be either a timestamp expressed in milliseconds, or CurrentTime.

-SyncAll.

-CurrentTime.

 XAllowDeviceEvents releases some queued events if the client has caused a device to freeze.
 It has no effect if the specified time is earlier than the last-grab time of the most recent active grab for the client and device, or if the specified time is later than the current X server time.
-The following describes the processing that occurs depending on what constant you pass to the event\mode argument:
+The following describes the processing that occurs depending on what constant you pass to the event_mode argument: